crose2787/project-euler/README.md

 # project-euler
-Java-based solutions for ProjectEuler.net using JDoodle.com as an online compiler.
+Java and Perl-based solutions for ProjectEuler.net using JDoodle.com as an online compiler.

 Maybe one day I'll optimize them.
 Maybe.